maize-genetics/phg_v2/docs/build_and_load.md

 subdirectory while files created by this pipeline will be placed in the `output` subdirectory.

-We will also assume that the PHGv2 application is placed in your system's `PATH` variable (_see installation documentation for further details_).
+This documentation will also assume that the PHGv2 application is placed in your system's `PATH` variable (_see installation documentation for further details_).

 ### Set up Conda environment
 Once you have downloaded the latest release of PHGv2 and have Conda